ErandaMadusanka/ErandaMadusanka/README.md

 ![Photoshop](https://img.shields.io/badge/-Photoshop-05122A?style=flat&logo=adobe-photoshop)&nbsp;
 ![InDesign](https://img.shields.io/badge/-InDesign-05122A?style=flat&logo=adobe-indesign)

-## About Me
-- A passionate **web developer** who writes interesting **bugs***
-- *Specializes in **full-stack development***
-- ***Open-source** enthusiast*
-- *Trying and **exploring** new stuff*

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at avsingh@umass.edu!
-I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
-I'm open to feedback and suggestions!
-#### Checkout my [bio.link](www.linkedin.com/in/eranda-samarasinghe) profile for more details.

 ### ⚙️ &nbsp;GitHub Analytics
 <p align="left">
 <img width="300px" src="https://github-readme-stats.vercel.app/api?username=ErandaMadusanka&show_icons=true&theme=ayu-mirage&count_private=true&hide_border=true" />
 <img width="300px" src="https://streak-stats.demolab.com/?user=ErandaMadusanka&theme=monokai-metallian&hide_border=true"/>
 <img width="300px" src="https://github-readme-stats-eight-theta.vercel.app/api/top-langs/?username=ErandaMadusanka&layout=compact&langs_count=8&theme=algolia"/>
 <p/>

 <!---
 ErandaMadusanka/ErandaMadusanka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.